MuhammadQasimHunain/DotNetArchitecture/ReadMe.md

 # DotNetArchitecture

-The project aims to apply and share new knowledge and technologies and be used as an architecture for new projects.
-It is built to be very flexible and easy to evolve and improve.
+The objective of this solution is to apply and share new knowledge and technologies and be used as an architecture for new projects.

 ## Tools, Practices and Technologies